iann838/Pyot/docs/issues/runtimethreading.md

 ## Solution

-Use the atomic resource manager decorator.
-This decorator tells Pyot where exactly resources will be used in the event loop to properly do setups and cleanups of these resources. **Only one instance** at most should be in action at any moment in an **event loop**.
+Use the atomic resource manager wrapper.
+This manager tells where exactly resources will be used in an event loop and does proper setups and cleanups of these resources. **Only one instance** at most should be in action at any moment in an **event loop**.

 ```python
 from pyot.utils.eventloop import resource_manager